 - Attendance during the lectures is worth 5% of the grade

-Submitting any item after the deadline is penalized by deduction of 15% per day being late.
+Submitting any item (also the draft) after the deadline is penalized by deduction of 15% per day being late.
 This equates zero points if late by one week.

 Plagiarism:All the literature that is reviewed during the seminar has to be placed in the reference section of the report.
 You can have further information about referencing here.
 We are all expected to abide by professional scientific ethics and make sure that the work is not plagiarized in any sense.

 - LaTeX template to be used for composing the report

 - Libre Office or PowerPoint template for the student presentations

 - "Forschung und wie sie funktioniert" (by E. Gröller).

 - "Wie schreibt man eine wissenschaftliche Arbeit" (by M. Wimmer).

 - "Wie halte ich einen Vortrag" (by W. Purgathofer).

 Paper search engines